wazuh/wazuh-documentation/source/installation-guide/installing-wazuh-agent/wazuh_agent_sources.rst

     # cd wazuh-*
     # ./install.sh

-.. note:: You can also run an :doc:`unattended installation<../unattended-installation>`.
+.. note:: You can also run an :ref:`unattended installation <unattended-installation>`.

 4. The script will ask about what kind of installation you want.
 Type ``agent`` in order to install a Wazuh agent: